irycisBioinfo/CrisPRAL/README.md

 ### Testing

-Load app.R file through a R compiler.
+Load app.R file through a R interpreter.

 * You can use either RStudio by opening the file and running the app through the "Run App" option at the top right corner of the script editor.